csiro-risk-assessment/mozzie/README.md

   - the file contains `ny` lines of data.
 Each line contains CSV entries defining the wind velocities in the x and y direction.
 The line has the format `vx0,vy0,vx1,vy1,vx2,vy2,...`, where `vx0` is the x-component of velocity at the first cell, etc.  So, each line contains `2*nx` pieces of data.
 The first line corresponds to the velocities at `ymin`, the second to velocities at `ymin + cell_size`, etc.
   - the units for velocity must be consistent with the remainder of the simulation (for instance km/day)
 - `processed_wind_fn`: a filename describing the processed wind data.
 Each data line contains three numbers: `from_index,to_index,probability`.
 The method `outputProcessedCSV()` writes this file for later (or immediate) use.
 Examples of files are in the test suite, and some more details are mentioned below (see `getAdvectionFrom()`, etc).
 - `pdf`: a probability distribution of times an advecting mosquito will stay in the air and be advected by the wind.
 This is specified as a list of the form `[[time0, prob0], [time1, prob1], [time2, prob2], ...]`.
 The times must be in the same time unit as the wind data (for instance, days).
+It is important to make the times commensurate with the time-step size used in `SpatialDynamics.diffuse` and `SpatialDynamics.evolveCells` described below.
 The probabilities should sum to 1 (prob0 + prob1 + ... = 1).
 Some examples are:
   - If all mosquitoes that are being advected by the wind stay in the wind for 0.5 days, then pdf = [[0.5, 1.0]]
   - If 30% of mosquitoes stay in the wind for 0.1 days, and 70% stay in the wind for 0.4 days, then pdf = [[0.1, 0.3], [0.4, 0.7]]
   - If all mosquitoes stay in the wind for 0.5 days, BUT an internal timestep of 0.1 days is required to accurately track advective movements, then pdf = [[0.1, 0], [0.2, 0], [0.3, 0], [0.4, 0], [0.5, 1.0]].
 See the discussion in `parseRawFile()` to understand this better.
-It is important to make the `pdf` commensurate with the time-step size used in `SpatialDynamics.diffuse` and `SpatialDynamics.evolveCells` described below.
 - `grid`: a `Grid` instance.
 This is to facilitate error checking (eg, that the wind is defined on the same grid) and to retrieve active cells

 A `Wind` object is only of use if `getProcessedDataComputed()==1`.
 Upon construction, this is not true.
 To make this true, one (or both) of the following methods must be called.